nami63/nami63/README.md

 ## Hi 👋

-I'm **Namitha Manoj**, a 3rd-year B.Tech IT student at Cochin University of Science and Technology (CUSAT), Kochi, Kerala, India.
+I'm **Namitha Manoj**, a final year B.Tech IT student at Cochin University of Science and Technology (CUSAT), Kochi, Kerala, India.
 I'm currently transitioning into a career in data science, combining my strong background in software development with my passion for data-driven solutions.

 ### 👩‍💻 Aspiring Data Scientist and Software Developer